 - A parent or legal guardian has also signed the license if the applicant is 15 years old or younger.

-The fully licensed adult hunter may take afield only one person at a time who holds a mentored hunting license.
+The licensed adult hunter may take hunting only one person with a mentored hunting license.
 The licensed adult must have purchased all tags and stamps appropriate for the type of hunting they are participating in (for example, a turkey tag for mentored turkey hunting).

 A person holding a mentored hunting license is subject to the bag limit of the fully licensed adult accompanying hunter.